 A number of earlier posts discuss issues relating either to investment/saving or interest rates or both.
-Many other posts relate to fiscal or monetary policy within a flexible exchange-rate fiat-money system, and these posts also often end up involving discussions of investment, saving and interest rates.
+Many other posts relate to fiscal or monetary policy within a modern monetary system, and these posts also often end up involving discussions of investment, saving and interest rates.
 It may be worth spelling out the significance of this debate.

-A basic point made in the previous post is that ex ante (or planned) saving is not required prior to ex ante investment occurring, and that logically investment precedes saving.
+A basic point made in the previous post, Investment Precedes Saving, is that ex ante (or planned) saving is not required prior to ex ante investment occurring, and that logically investment precedes saving.
 The argument is about causation.
 Investment is an independent variable, saving is not.
 More generally, injections are independent variables and leakages are not.

-A spontaneous attempt to increase saving in aggregate is self-defeating.
-It will temporarily create unintended investment in the form of an unanticipated buildup in inventories, but this will set in motion negative income adjustments that eliminate the additional saving.
+A spontaneous attempt to increase saving in aggregate is largely self-defeating (in a simple two-sector model, it is entirely self-defeating).
+The attempt to increase saving independently of planned investment will temporarily create unintended investment in the form of an unanticipated buildup in inventories, but this will set in motion negative income adjustments that eliminate some (or all) of the additional saving.
 The only sustainable saving is that underpinned by intended investment (in a two-sector model) or intended injections (in an economy with government and/or external sectors).
-To the extent investment plans go unrealized, income adjustments eradicate the excess saving or generate the required saving.
+To the extent investment plans (or planned injections) go unrealized, income adjustments eradicate the excess saving or generate the required saving.